kyokucyou/concalc/README.md

   - angle conversion (deg, rad)
   - logarithm (for ln, pass only 1 parameter to log)
 - basic 4 arithmetic operations and exponentiation, respecting precedence
+- ability to save and load environment including user-defined variables and functions

 ### Planned features
 - ...